dirtystylus/eleventy-test/posts/philippines-japan-2023-part-2/index.md

 We grabbed dinner downtown at a small restaurant called Maa’s Grill where we stuffed ourselves with grilled squid, then walked down to the shore to look at the water and the boats.

-{% inlinevideo "./phl-jpn-elnido-tricycle.mp4", "Riding a tricyle, the camera slowly panning from a view through the windshield to the open doorway as it overtakes another tricycle." %}
+{% videoloop "./phl-jpn-elnido-tricycle.mp4", "Riding a tricyle, the camera slowly panning from a view through the windshield to the open doorway as it overtakes another tricycle." %}

-The ride downtown
+The ride downtown (no audio). [*Full version on Flickr*](https://flic.kr/p/2p3M2oS).

-{% endinlinevideo %}
+{% endvideoloop %}

 ![A family photo in front of a beach with a hillside in the background.](phl-jpn-elnido-18.jpg "Photo © Joseph Llobrera")